dilawer11/iot-device-fingerprinting/README.md

 The paper can be found at this [link](https://anupamdas.org/paper/PETS2022.pdf)

+This work is a collaboration between Lahore University of Management Sciences (LUMS) and North Carolina State University (NCSU).

+## Contact Information
+You can reach out to the corresponding author of this paper (Dilawer Ahmed) at `dahmed2 at ncsu dot edu`
 ## Setup

 There are many different setup options.
 The 3 we tested are briefly described below.